Hanif Farhan Azman: International career

+Youth

-Hanif travelled with Tabuan Muda for the September 2017 AFF U-18 Youth Championship tournament held in Myanmar.
+Farhan travelled with Tabuan Muda for the September 2017 AFF U-18 Youth Championship tournament held in Myanmar.
 The Young Wasps made a good start by beating the Philippines 3–2, but would lose heavily in subsequent matches against Vietnam, Myanmar and Indonesia.
 A month later the same squad embarked for South Korea for the 2018 AFC U-19 Championship qualification matches, placed with Indonesia, South Korea, Malaysia and Timor-Leste.
 Brunei at that time only managed one point after a 2–2 draw with Timor-Leste.

-In June 2018, Hanif was in the Tabuan Muda squad for the 2018 AFF U-19 Youth Championship, hosted by Indonesia.
+In June 2018, Farhan was in the Tabuan Muda squad for the 2018 AFF U-19 Youth Championship, hosted by Indonesia.
 The team eventually placed last in their group.
-Hanif was the provider of the only Brunei goal in the tournament in their last game, scored by Rahimin Abdul Ghani in a 7–1 loss to Myanmar.
+Farhan was the provider of the only Brunei goal in the tournament in their last game, scored by Rahimin Abdul Ghani in a 7–1 loss to Myanmar.

-Hanif's next excursion with the Young Wasps was to Vietnam for the 2020 AFC U-23 Championship qualification in late March 2019.
+Farhan's next excursion with the Young Wasps was to Vietnam for the 2020 AFC U-23 Championship qualification in late March 2019.
 He was a substitute in their opening match against the hosts which finished 6–0.
 He made the starting eleven for the other two matches against Thailand and Indonesia that also ended in defeats.
 Towards the end of the same year, he was selected for the 30th SEA Games football tournament in the Philippines.
 He played four games overall in a pretty forgettable tournament for Brunei, being sent off for two bookable offences against Singapore in the last group match.

+Senior

 In October 2020, he was selected for the Brunei national football team for the first time.
+He made his unofficial Brunei debut in a 1–3 defeat to Sabah FC on 6 September 2023.
+His first cap came when he was a second-half substitute in a 0–6 defeat at the hands of Indonesia at the second leg of the 2026 World Cup qualification matches held in Bandar Seri Begawan on 17 October 2023.
+He made two further appearances for the Wasps at the 2024 FIFA Series held in Saudi Arabia against both Bermuda and Vanuatu.